pingcap/docs-tidb-operator/en/backup-restore-overview.md

 TiDB Operator 1.1 and later versions implement the backup and restore methods using Custom Resource Definition (CRD):

-+ If your TiDB cluster version is v3.1 or later versions, refer to the following documents:
++ If your TiDB cluster version is v3.1 or later, refer to the following documents:

     - [Back up Data to S3-Compatible Storage Using BR](backup-to-aws-s3-using-br.md)
     - [Restore Data from S3-Compatible Storage Using BR](restore-from-aws-s3-using-br.md)